I wouldn't call myself a coffee addict.

 - It disrupts your sleep cycle: The closer you drink coffee to bedtime, the more trouble you'll have falling asleep.

-- It's bad for your teeth: Black coffee may have polyphenols that help prevent enamel destruction, but for those who take their coffee with cream or sugar, these benefits are counteracted.
-Not to mention, coffee stains your pearly whites.
+- It's bad for your teeth: Black coffee may have polyphenols that help prevent enamel destruction, but for those who take their coffee with cream or sugar, these benefits are greatly reduced.
+Not to mention, coffee may stain your pearly whites.

-- It's potentially bad for your heart: Too much caffeine consumption can lead to raised blood pressure.
+- It's potentially bad for your heart: Too much caffeine consumption may lead to raised blood pressure.

-When I weighed the pros and cons (there are some pros to coffee, like antioxidants and a reduction in skin redness), the cons far outweighed the benefits for me.
+When I weighed the pros and cons (there are pros to coffee, like antioxidants, and reduced risk of some chronic conditions like depression and diabetes), the cons far outweighed the benefits for me.
 Yes, there is still technically caffeine in my green tea replacement, but not nearly as much as a cup of coffee, so I'll continue my happy life with it.
 Sorry coffee, we gave it a shot.

 Need another coffee replacement?
 Golden lattes are an excellent healthy swap.